pymupdf/PyMuPDF/docs/annot.rst

       *(New in 1.18.0)*

       Retrieves the content of the annotation in a variety of formats -- much like the same method for :ref:`Page`..
 This currently only delivers relevant data for annotation types 'FreeText' and 'Stamp'.
-Other type will return an empty string (or equivalent objects).
+Other types return an empty string (or equivalent objects).

       :arg str opt: the desired format - one of the following values.
 Please note that this method works exactly like the same-named method of :ref:`Page`.